With decision to repeal farm laws, BJP hopes to recover ground in Punjab, placate Jats in western UP | Politics

 However, an RLD leader claimed that the farm laws' repeal will embolden the opposition and drive home the message of unity against the BJP, as the decision shows the government can be made to bend by popular protests.

-The BJP had lost its traditional ally Shiromani Akali Dal following the farm bills' passage in Parliament in September last year and was facing increasing marginalisation in the Sikh-majority state of Punjab.
+The BJP had lost its traditional ally Shiromani Akali Dal following the farm bills' passage in Parliament in September last year and was facing increasing marginalization in the Sikh-majority state of Punjab.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)